 Otherwise, all other seekers of truth and fulfillment are welcome!

-The process begins during our first phone call—an “initiating client” in turmoil reaches out to me seeking help.
+The process begins during our first phone call—the initiating client in turmoil reaches out to me seeking help.

-To avoid the “S/he who gets to the therapist first, wins” thing, I speak personally to each spouse/parent before we meet to get a sense of their personal viewpoint and goals.
-Then we will arrange to meet in for our 4-session evaluation in the following configurations:
+To avoid the “S/he who gets to the therapist first, wins” thing, I speak personally to each spouse/parent before we meet, to get a sense of their personal viewpoint and goals.
+Then we will arrange to meet in for our 4-session assessment in the following configurations:

-- Session 1: Me, Spouse A, Spouse B—learn concerns and goals, observe dynamics
+- Session 1: Together—learn concerns and goals, observe dynamics

-- Session 2: Me, Spouse A—deeper dive into your concerns and desires, obstacles
+- Session 2: One-on-One with Partner 1—deeper dive into your concerns and desires, obstacles

-- Session 3: Me, Spouse B—deeper dive into your concerns and desires, obstacles
+- Session 3: One-on-One with Partner 2—deeper dive into your concerns and desires, obstacles

-- Session 4: Me, Spouse A, Spouse B —discuss results of evaluation (e.g., my working hypothesis of what happened to your family) and recommendations.
-Options reviewed and decisions on immediate steps will be made, including whether further therapy is indicated and if so, in which form?
+- Session 4: Together Again —discuss results of my assessment (e.g., my working hypothesis of what happened to your family) and recommendations.
+Options reviewed and decisions on immediate steps will be made, including whether further therapy is indicated and if so, in which form.

 *For people seeking a more traditional form of therapy (i.e., issue- and diagnosis-driven individual therapy), in our first discussion I will invite you to consider addressing your struggles through my “whole picture” lens, where improvements with your actual loved ones—instead of talking about improvements with your therapist—is the main focus.
 After all, no one exists in a vacuum, so why should your therapy?
 If, however, you still prefer that form of therapy, I will be happy to refer you to some excellent local therapists.

 Every treatment plan is customized to meet the needs of each situation.
-After the 4-session evaluation, there are two phases to therapy: a crisis/stabilization phase and a building/strengthening phase.
+After the initial 4-session assessment, there are two phases to therapy: a crisis/stabilization phase and a building/strengthening phase.

 The first phase of therapy requires more frequent sessions since there are more “fires” to put out and fewer skills in managing them.
 Sessions should occur at least weekly during this phase (or more if necessary).

-As families/couples become more stable and skilled, sessions occur anywhere from 1-3 times a month.
-If services by other helping professionals are added to the treatment plan our sessions can be reduced to an “as needed” or consultation basis.
+As families/couples become more stable and skilled, sessions occur anywhere from 2-4 times a month.* If services by other helping professionals are added to the treatment plan, our sessions can be reduced to an “as needed” or consultation basis.